ay701/Tekserve/README.md

 Back-End : Factory, Singleton design patterns, LinkedList

+The goal :

-The goal is to build a web application which allows financial department to overview all Apple products sale performance in the last 4 quarters, including customers information, sales data, etc.
+To build a web application which allows financial department to overview all Apple products sale performance in the last 4 quarters, including customers information, sales data, etc.

 Regardless of the huge amount of dataset, the report should load and display results in a fairly fast speed